 CARES Act Higher Education Emergency Relief Fund Reporting

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes a Higher Education Emergency Relief Fund that provided more than $14 billion in emergency funding to higher education.
-Of those funds, $6.28 billion has been allocated for the purpose of providing emergency financial aid grants to student for expenses related to the disruption of campus operations due to the COVID-19 crisis.
+- The Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law on March 27, 2020, includes a Higher Education Emergency Relief Fund (HEERF) that provided more than $14 billion in emergency funding to higher education

-The College has been reviewing guidance from the Department of Education and determining the methodology for distributing the funds to the eligible students in our remote working environment.
-Department of Education guidance indicates that the student must have filed a Free Application for Federal Student Aid (FAFSA) to receive funds from this program.
-As of March 31, 2021, Harvey Mudd College distributed $193,500 in emergency financial aid grants to eligible students.
+The College has been reviewing guidance from the Department of Education and has prioritized aid to students who have the highest need.
 The amount distributed will be updated on this page no later than 10 days after the calendar quarter (January 10, April 10, July 10, and October 10) per the Department of Education’s reporting requirements.

 As of December 31, 2020, Harvey Mudd College has distributed $193,500 in emergency financial aid grants to eligible students from HEERF I. The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 is 489.
 The total number of students who have received an Emergency Financial Aid Grant to Students under Section 18004(a)(1) of the CARES Act is 493.